21 iPhone App Success Stories

 The iPhone has also changed the way we interact with each other.
-Since its release in 2007, it has become a staple in most people's lives.
-It is more than just a phone; it is a tool for staying connected to our friends and family and for creating new connections.
+Since its release in 2007, it has become a staple in most people’s lives.
+It is more than just a phone; it is a tool for staying connected to friends and family and creating new connections.

 The iPhone app market is an ever-changing landscape of innovation: it’s not just about making something that works well; it’s about creating something that stands out from the crowd.

 It would help if you had something that appeals to your audience to succeed in this market.
 This can be as simple as ensuring your app has a catchy name or as complex as developing an entire brand identity around your app’s functionality.

 Here are some real-life success stories of starting an iPhone app:

 Brandon Bayer (from Ohio, USA) started Storeo over 9 years ago.

 The core function is very simple.
 It takes a video, splits it into 15-second segments, and finally saves it to your camera roll.
 After uploading each slice to Instagram, people who watch your Story will see it seamlessly transition from one to the next without any jarring transitions or cut off words.